nunobrum/spicelib/README.md

 l = my_edt["X1:C1"].params

 # Likewise, the following are equivalent:
 # Note that this will not work if the component X1 is from a library.
-An exception will occur in that case.
-# You should therefore include the component/subcircuit in your file.
-It may be best to rename that subcircuit, since ltspice 24+ will not allow a 'local' subcircuit and a lib to refer to the same subcircuit name.
-You can only avoid renaming it if you no longer use the subcircuit under its own name.
-# Know that executing any of the commands below creates a new subcircuit called "{subcircuit_model_name}_{component_name}", like "AD820_X1", and sets the model of "X1" to "AD820_X1".
+See note 3 below.
 my_edt.get_subcircuit("X1").set_component_parameters("C1", Rser=1)
 my_edt["X1:C1"].set_params(Rser=1)
 my_edt["X1:C1"].params = dict(Rser=1)